 Types of Vermont surety bonds

-There are three categories of surety bonds you may need to post in Vermont:
+There are three main categories of surety bonds you may be required to post in Vermont:

 - License and permit bonds - a requirement for many businesses when they apply for a business license.

 - Construction bonds - frequently required for work on public construction projects and some private ones as well.

 - Court bonds - a Vermont court may order you to obtain one of these under certain circumstances

 Bryant Surety Bonds has expertise in all three categories of surety bonds.
 Read further to learn more about each one of them.

 This is the most popular category of surety bonds, often referred to as commercial bonds or license bonds.
 License bonds are required from a number of businesses which wish to obtain a license in Vermont.

 License bonds enable the state to ensure that businesses comply with the regulations applicable to their trade.
 Failure to do so can result in a claim against the bond.
 A successful claim can be very costly, so it’s always a good idea to minimize your risk of a claim.
 Some of the most frequently posted surety bonds are Vermont auto dealer bonds, freight broker bonds, and mortgage broker bonds.

 Some of the most frequently posted surety bonds are Vermont auto dealer bonds, freight broker bonds, and mortgage broker bonds.